Sterilise/githubactions/readme.md

-hello there, just some random text
+aaahello there, just some random text